splunk/ansible-role-for-splunk/README.md

 - **splunk_idx/check_cluster_health.yml** - Orchestrator that queries cluster manager REST API endpoints.
 Always runs `cm_health.yml` and sets `splunk_cm_reachable`.
 Additional endpoints are opt-in via variables: `cm_check_info`, `cm_check_generation`, `cm_check_status`, `cm_check_peers`.
 Requires `splunk_uri_cm`, `splunk_admin_username`, and `splunk_admin_password`.
 The play will not fail if the CM is unreachable.
 TLS certificate validation is controlled by `splunk_validate_certs` (default: `false`) and applies to all `cm_*.yml` tasks.

 The following task files can also be included individually from other tasks using the Orchestrator when only a specific endpoint is needed.
-The `splunk_idx/cm_health.yml` is automatically included and first sets `splunk_cm_reachable` and guard subsequent calls.
+The `splunk_idx/cm_health.yml` is automatically included and first sets `splunk_cm_reachable` and guards subsequent calls.

 - **splunk_idx/cm_health.yml** - Queries `/services/cluster/manager/health`.
 Sets `splunk_cm_reachable` and `_cm_health`.
 - **splunk_idx/cm_info.yml** - Queries `/services/cluster/manager/info`.
 Sets `_cm_info`.